sandervandegeijn/mendix-data-enumerator/README.md

 Enter an URL to a Mendix application and click on "Get data" to get all exposed data.

 ## Disclaimer

-General Information

-This repository contains a tool designed to scan Mendix applications for data that might be exposed publicly.
-The purpose of this tool is to assist developers and organizations in identifying and mitigating potential data exposure risks within their Mendix applications.

-Usage and Liability

 By using this tool, you acknowledge and agree to the following terms: